Frequently Asked Financial Aid Questions

 Accept the loans via the Student Center in iRattler

 Complete the online Entrance Interview Counseling for the Stafford Loan:www.studentloans.gov

 Complete a Stafford Loan Master Promissory Note: www.studentloans.gov

+Graduate and professional students may borrow a maximum of $20,500, in the Stafford Loan, for the academic year.
+As of July 1,2012, graduate and professional students no longer receive subsidized Stafford Loans.
+Interest will begin accruing after disbursement on all federally funded loans.
 The aggregate limit for the Federal Stafford Loan for Graduate and Professional students is $138,500.
-No more than $65,500 of this amount may be in subsidized loans.
 This amount includes all Stafford Loans, including loans received at the undergraduate level.

 Students, who would like to receive funding up to their Cost of Attendance, may apply for the Graduate/Professional (Grad) PLUS Loan.
 The Grad PLUS Loan is a credit based loan that begins accruing interest once the loan is disbursed.
-The interest rate for Graduate PLUS Loans disbursed between July 1, 2014 and June 30, 2015 is 7.21%.
 Students may borrow up to their cost of attendance minus any Stafford Loan eligibility in the Grad PLUS loan.
 Credit worthiness is determined by the U.S. Department of Education.
 Credit worthy endorsers may be utilized, if the student borrower does not meet the U.S. Department of Education’s credit criteria.